Clarkson scores 33, Jazz beat Clippers to snap 5-game skid - WHIZ News

 Utah reclaimed the lead for good behind an 22-6 run in the third quarter.
 Sexton scored back-to-back baskets to start a string of 11 consecutive possessions in which the Jazz scored and capped the run with a free throw – giving Utah a 90-76 lead.

+“They threw a big punch in the second quarter and our guys came out of halftime with the appropriate energy and focus,” Jazz coach Will Hardy said.

-The Clippers drew within a basket early in the fourth quarter, closing to 98-95 on Moussa Diabate’s three-point play.
+The Clippers closed within 98-95 early in the fourth quarter on Moussa Diabate’s three-point play.
 Then, the Jazz closed the door on a comeback.
 Vanderbilt, Clarkson, and Sexton combined to score baskets over seven straight possessions, pushing Utah’s lead to 113-99 midway through the quarter.
-Five of those seven baskets were in the paint.
+Five of those seven decisive baskets were in the paint.

+“(It was) just one of those games we could’ve played a little better, could’ve stole, but (Utah) played well,” Clippers coach Tyronn Lue said.

 TIP INS